jsteinshouer/jsteinshouer.github.io/_posts/2017-01-03-return-multiple-record-sets-in-coldfusion.md

 disqus: true
 ---

 In Adobe Coldfusion you can only return one record set from using [cfquery](http://cfdocs.org/cfquery) or [queryExecute](http://cfdocs.org/cfquery).
-If you need to write a stored procedure and use [cfstoredproc](http://cfdocs.org/cfstoredproc) to get back multiple record sets.
+If you need to return multiple record sets then you can write a stored procedure and use [cfstoredproc](http://cfdocs.org/cfstoredproc).

 ### Why is this needed?